natescode/silicon/docs/modules.md

 Module is any folder that holds `.si` files.
 It _may_ contain a `module.si` file.

 Any module (folder) can be directly imported.
 Limiting what is exposed can be done within the `module.si` file.
-That file will be Silicon code (maybe JSON)
+That file will be Silicon code.

 ## Component